mcnairsa/100-days-of-code/log.md

 me: Good job starting on the challenge.
 In my experience focus gets better with consistent practice, and sadly wanes when the consistence fades.
 Ho hum!

+### Day ???/100: 29-12-2024
+**Today's Progress**:
+Some progress made in preparing for 2025, very little in completing 2024.

+**Pay Forward:**
+1. @Wale Kuti on fCC Discord
+re: Day Oned HTML basics
+me: GREAT start!
+Good to see you here.
+Remember to ask for help if things get sticky.
+If you've tried the usual sources and things still aren't working or making sense you have this community to help you.
+Good luck and happy coding:-)

+2. @ on fCC Discord
+re: Commitment
+me: Great to see you here.
+Look forward to seeing your progress.
+Good luck and happy coding:-)

 ### Day ???/100: -12-2024
 **Today's Progress**: